THE EXPANDED CONVEYOR TECHNOLOGY

 BASIS FOR AND PRESENTATION OF COSTS AND PRICING

-Figures 6 and 7 show the relative make-up of the investment costs.
-Fig. 6 graphs the investment in conveyor equipment and components.
+The figures below show the relative make-up of the investment costs.
+The first figure graphs the investment in conveyor equipment and components.
 This includes belting, idlers, pulleys, drives, switches etc. It can be seen that the investments increase linearly with height.
 Furthermore, the conventional 15° conveyor has always the lowest investment in conveyor equipment and components while the vertical sandwich belt conveyor is always the highest.
 This is due to the required wider belts and corresponding equipment.
-The great cost differentials between the conventional 15⁰ slope conveyor and the sandwich belt conveyors are owing to the great difference in structural steel requirements, as illustrated in Fig. 7.
+The great cost differentials between the conventional 15⁰ slope conveyor and the sandwich belt conveyors are owing to the great difference in structural steel requirements, as illustrated in the second figure.
 The steel in this case includes all truss spans, bents, terminal framing, covers, access walkways and stairways, chutes, skirts etc.

 IMPORTANT INDIRECT COST FACTORS

 It is worth noting some important indirect cost factors for comparison.
 The table above shows a comparison of displaced projected (ground) areas, spatial volumes and perimeter area, above grade, for the different elevating systems.
 Significant indirect costs can be associated with each of these quantities.
 For the displaced ground area there is a real estate cost.
 For the spatial volume and perimeter area above grade there is a very real cost when the conveying system is part of a housed or covered facility.
 The cost of the building or covering is directly related to the displaced spatial volume and exposed surface area.
 In the case of heated facilities, required in frigid climates, heat is lost through the exposed surface area in direct proportion to that area.
 Also important is the minimal environmental footprint of the high angle conveyor solutions.